hackerguy/IBM-ML/README.md

 Check status of cluster.
 The state of the cluser will initially be 'requested'.
 The state will then change to 'deploying', then 'pending' and eventually to 'normal'.

 	$ ibmcloud ks clusters

+***You can NOT proceed further with the lab until the cluster is created and the status show as 'normal'.***

 Target the IBM Cloud Container Service region where the cluster was provisioned.